laggyDev/Bookstore-Management-System/README.md

 ## Simple Execution
-download file:
+download both file:
+**Ensure to save both files under the same folder**

     best-selling-books.csv
     main.py

-**Ensure to save both files under the same folder**

-execute the script and follow the prompt:
+### Run the application and you will be prompted to enter username and password

 For test authentications, each username and password are as follows